 - (a) A request for an advisory opinion shall describe a specified factual situation.
 The facts specified may be real or hypothetical.
-The request must provide sufficient detail to permit the commission to provide a response to the request, including the name of the person making the request and, if applicable, the name of the person on whose behalf the request is made. - (b) A request for an advisory opinion shall be in writing.
-A written request may be mailed, hand-delivered, or faxed to the commission at the agency office.
+The request must provide sufficient detail to permit the commission to provide a response to the request, including the name of the person making the request and, if applicable, the name of the person on whose behalf the request is made. - (b) A request for an advisory opinion shall be: - (1) in writing; and - (2) mailed or hand-delivered to the commission at the agency office or emailed to the commission's email address designated for receiving requests.